FIS Skimuseum Damüls

 The FIS Skimuseum Damüls is a skiing museum located in Damüls in Vorarlberg (Austria).

 It is accommodated in the Kulisse Pfarrhof and displays exhibitions about local history and winter sports.
-After the exhibition was completely redesigned in the summer of 2017, it was certified by the International Ski Federation (FIS) and remains Vorarlberg’s only FIS ski museum.
+After the exhibition was completely redesigned in the summer of 2017, it was certified by the International Ski Federation (FIS) and remains Vorarlberg's only FIS ski museum.

 The building

-The Damüls parsonage is located prominently, directly below the church of St. Nikolaus in Damüls and had been empty for several years.
+The Damüls parsonage is located directly below the church of St. Nikolaus in Damüls and had been empty for several years.
 On the basis of an initiative of Christian Lingenhöle, the two buildings (house and stable) were adapted accordingly and opened after minor alterations in the summer of 2013 as "Kulisse Pfarrhof".

 The exhibition

 The museum tackles the village's 700-year history as well as its 120-year history of skiing.
 Damüls is one of the few original settlements of the Walser people, dating back to the 14th century.
 Exhibits, primarily collected by Christian Lingenhöle, provide insights into the rich history of skiing in the village.

 The museum features an extensive collection of historic and modern skis including original racing skis from 1957 by ski legend Toni Sailer.
 In addition to skis, the focus is also on winter-sports equipment and memorabilia, clothing, photographs, literature and documents.
 Some curiosities illustrate the way in which past generations have experimented with skiing.
 A library and a historical archive are currently being built.